vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 endfunction
 ```

 That is, define `s:GetOpenCloseCount()` which returns how many blocks the line opens relative to how many it closes, given a pattern with sub-expressions for opening and closing patterns.
-The `[…] + a:000` syntax is Vim for concatenating two `List`:s, where `a:000` is a `List` of all extra arguments.
+The `[…] + a:000` syntax is Vim for concatenating two `List`s, where `a:000` is a `List` of all extra arguments.

 > **A word on `search*()`**: The `search*()` family of functions all accept the `z` flag.
-What it does is start searching at specified start column, instead of starting at column zero and skipping matches that occur before ([relevant line in source code][vim-search]).
+What it does is start searching at a specified start column, instead of starting at column zero and skipping matches that occur before ([relevant line in source code][vim-search]).
 I guess this could end up making a difference if `\zs` was used in the pattern, but that is pretty niche.
 Additionally, adding the `z` flag to all `search*()` invocations lead to a 35% reduction in run time in a quick-and-dirty benchmark (10 s vs 15 s on a 5000 lines long file).
 The `z` flag was added fairly recently in patch `7.4.984` so you can use:

 ```vim
 let s:zflag = has('patch-7.4.984') ? 'z' : ''
 ```

 to check for it.

 ## Pay homage to Zalgo